Part 5: Nailing Your To-Be List

 In my case, in order to stay on track and begin to realize the full life I desired, I needed to see all my priorities at once.
 To do so, I redesigned my weekly “to-do” list.

-A previously “all-work” list transformed to a 6-box list with 2 columns and 3 rows with a “to-do” box related to: work, family, personal growth, professional growth, non-profit and community connection activities, and other items related to miscellaneous appointments, errands, or home projects.
+A previously “all-work” list expanded to a 6-box list with 2 columns and 3 rows with a transformed “to-do” box related to: work, family, personal growth, professional growth, non-profit and community connection activities, and other items related to miscellaneous appointments, errands, or home projects.

-Well informed and developed “to-do” lists can be designed to take us from where we are to where we want to be.
+Well informed and developed “to-do” lists can be designed to take us from where we are to where we want “to be” in terms of both work and life.

-Taking action is what moves us to become our best self.
+Taking action in each box is what moves us to become our best self.

 We can celebrate each step toward our targets as one step closer to being able to say… “nailed it”.